govuk-one-login/mobile-ios-authentication/README.md

 ]),
 ```

-3. Add `import Authentication` in your source code.
+3. Add `import Authentication` and `import UserDetails` in your source code.

 ## Package description